ibm-cloud-docs/cis/getting-started-new.md

    * [Configure a partial setup (CNAME-based)](/docs/cis?topic=cis-cname-setup): You keep your current DNS provider and only route specific subdomains (for example, `www.techcorp.com`) through CIS by configuring CNAME records.
 Ideal if you can’t or prefer not to change your domain’s name servers.

-   After adding your domain, optionally [import or set up your DNS records](/docs/cis?topic=cis-set-up-your-dns-for-cis) Ensure all required records (A, AAAA, MX, and CNAME) are present.
+   After adding your domain, optionally [import or set up your DNS records](/docs/cis?topic=cis-set-up-your-dns-for-cis.
+Make sure all required records (A, AAAA, MX, and CNAME) are present.
 You can import existing DNS records or add new ones.

 1. Make sure that your domain is delegated correctly.
-Delegating your domain ensures that DNS queries for your domain are correctly routed to CIS or your designated DNS provider.
+Delegating your domain makes sure that DNS queries for your domain are correctly routed to CIS or your designated DNS provider.

    1. Sign in to your domain registrar or DNS host and locate the **Name Server (NS) settings**.
    1. Update the NS records to point to CIS name servers (for full setup) or your existing DNS provider (for partial setup with CNAMEs).